jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 In practice, we suggest training min-max DDPG for 160 episodes, where each episode takes 10 epochs.
 The precise relationship between episodes and epochs can be found at the bottom of the `run_training_ddpg.py`.
 We save the trained policy every 10 epochs.
 Due to the non-stationarity nature of the minimax DDPG training, it is hard to guarantee that the last iteration policy is the best.
 For now, we have not figured out a better way than just enumerating each saved policy and finding the best among them.

+Finally, we recommend always setting the action space to range from -1 to 1 in the gym.env definition, but we can scale the actions within the gym.step() function when defining the dynamics.
+For example, if we have two double integrator dynamics: the first integrator’s control is bounded by -0.1 to 0.1, and the second integrator’s control is bounded by -0.3 to 0.3.
+In this case, we can define self.action_space = spaces.Box(-1, 1, shape=(2,), dtype=np.float64) and implement the dynamics in gym.step(self, u) as follows:

+> x1 = x1 + dt * v1

+> v1 = v1 + dt * u[0] * 0.1

+> x2 = x2 + dt * v2

+> v2 = v2 + dt * u[1] * 0.3

+If you are familiar with natural policy gradient methods, you may know that without normalization, the policy gradient can become ill-conditioned because certain actions may dominate the actor network’s output.
+While the action-bound unification heuristic described above is not equivalent to natural policy gradient methods, it is inspired by them.
+By unifying the action bounds, we ensure that the magnitude of each dimension in the actor network’s output is balanced, which contributes to stabilizing the training process.

 # Limitation and future directions:
 In the certification part of our work, we begin by exploring the new idea of using Lipschitz continuity and the learned control policy to construct a theoretical lower bound for the ground truth reach-avoid value function, which is typically unknown and difficult to compute for high-dimensional systems.
 However, we believe there are several avenues to improve this theoretical lower bound.